Best European defense stocks to invest in 2026

 • Strategic Defense Partnerships: Rolls-Royce maintains long-term partnerships with major defense contractors like Lockheed Martin, BAE Systems, and Boeing, ensuring integration into next-generation platforms and early access to opportunities.

-• Advanced Propulsion Technology:: The company leads in developing military propulsion including adaptive cycle engines and hybrid-electric systems, creating opportunities for premium pricing and technology leadership.
+• Advanced Propulsion Technology: The company leads in developing military propulsion including adaptive cycle engines and hybrid-electric systems, creating premium pricing opportunities and sustained technology leadership across defense programs.

 🐌 Key considerations before investing in Rolls-Royce Holdings